psychemedia/storytelling-notes/wife-selling.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0000274/18870721/027/0002
 Sheffield Evening Telegraph - Thursday 21 July 1887

-THE WIFE SELLING- CASE IN SHEFFIELD.
+THE WIFE SELLING CASE IN SHEFFIELD.

 At the Sheffield County Court this day his Honour Judge Ellison gave judgment in the case of Hall v.
 Smithies.
 This was an action brought by Hall, wholesale fish dealer, Sheffield, against Jessie Smithies, landlady of the White Horse Hotel, Grammar-street, Walkley, for goods amounting to the value £282s.6d., which it was alleged had been illegaily detained by the defendant.
 The facts were fully reported in the *Telegraph* last week; and it will be remembered that this was the case in which the "wife-selling" transaction came out. —His Honour, in giving judgment, commented severely on the evidence given by some of plaintiff's witnesses, and said that if he did not order a prosecution for perjury it was for other reasons tnan any doubts in his mind as to whether perjuiy had been committed.
 He gave judgement for the defendant, but, at the same time, defendant gave his evidence in such a very objectionable way that his costs would not be allowed.
 It might be that, notwithstanding what he had said about the facts of the case, that the money had been returned, but that did not affect the decision.